Debiased Machine Learning of Aggregated Intersection Bounds and Other Causal Parameters: Theoretical Results

 with the asymptotic variance in \eqref{eq:psieta0}. \end{theorem}

-Theorem \ref{thm:closedform} is my first main result.
-It states the asymptotically Gaussian approximation for the aggregated intersection bound as well as represents the asymptotic variance in closed form.
-As a special case, it nests recent debiased inference results for sharp Makarov bounds (\cite{kallus2022whats}, Example \ref{ex:makarov}) and for the covariate-assisted version of \cite{BalkePearl1994,BalkePearl1997} bounds in the concurrent, independent work of (\cite{levis2023covariateassisted}).
-The paper's contribution is to state the result for a general class of aggregated intersection bounds, nesting the newly developed applications to trimming bounds (Example \ref{ex:lee}), Roy model (Example \ref{ex:roy}) and optimal worst-case distributional welfare (Example \ref{ex:cuihan}) as special cases.
+Theorem \ref{thm:closedform} is my first main result\begin{footnote}{The oracle property is reminiscent of Neyman orthogonality in the double/debiased machine learning literature \citep{Neyman:1959,Neyman:1979,chernozhukov2016double}.
+In the context of Example \ref{ex:welfare}, the derivative calculation appears in the calculation of the efficiency bound (Lemma \ref{lem:LvdL}, see the proof of Theorem 1 in Supplement). }\end{footnote}.
+As a special case, it nests recent debiased inference results for sharp Makarov bounds with a binary outcome \citep{kallus2022whats} and for \cite{BalkePearl1994,BalkePearl1997} bounds in the concurrent, independent work of \cite{levis2023covariateassisted}.
+The paper's contribution is to introduce a general framework of aggregated intersection of regression functions for which the oracle property also applies.
+The new applications of the framework include Roy model bounds and Horowitz-Manski-Lee bounds with discrete outcomes, discussed in Section \ref{sec:appl}.